Smoothed Contrastive Learning for Unsupervised Sentence Embedding: Experiments

 \section{Experiments}

-In this section, we introduce how we verify our proposed GS-InfoNCE objective function in detail.
 We focus on unsup-SimCSE and replace the original InfoNCE objective loss function with GS-InfoNCE.
 Following \cite{gao2021simcse}, the main goal of sentence embeddings is to cluster semantically similar sentences.
-For a fair comparison, we conduct our experiments on seven standard semantic textual similarity (STS) tasks introduced below and take STS results to compare sentence embedding methods.
+For a fair comparison, we conduct our experiments on seven semantic textual similarity (STS) tasks introduced below and take STS results to compare sentence embedding methods.

 \paragraph{Semantic textual similarity tasks} Semantic textual similarity measures the semantic similarity of any two sentences.
-STS 2012–2016 \citep{agirre2012semeval,agirre2013sem,agirre2014semeval,agirre2015semeval,agirre2016semeval}and STS Benchmark \cite{cer2017semeval} are widely used semantic textual simiarlty benchmark datasets, which measure the relatedness of two sentences based on the cosine similarity of the corresponding sentence embeddings.
-After deriving the semantic similarities of all pairs in the test set, we follow unsup-SimCSE to use Spearman correlation to measure the correlation between the ranks of predicted scores and the ground-truth.
-For a set of size $n$, the n raw scores $X_{i}, Y_{i}$ are converted to its corresponding ranks $\mathrm{rg}_{X_{i}}, \mathrm{rg}_{Y_{i}}$, then the Spearman correlation is defined as follows
+STS 2012–2016 \citep{agirre2012semeval,agirre2013sem,agirre2014semeval,agirre2015semeval,agirre2016semeval}and STS Benchmark \cite{cer2017semeval} are widely used semantic textual simiarlty benchmark datasets.
+Following unsup-SimCSE, we use Spearman correlation\footnote{\url{https://en.wikipedia.org/wiki/Spearman\%27s_rank_correlation_coefficient}} to measure the correlation between the ranks of predicted scores and the ground-truth.